NielsJautelat/SeenServant/README.md

 ## How to set it up

-First you got to set up an Application and a Bot in your Discord Developer Portal.
-Then you reset your Bot Token.
-It will be reaveled only once, so make sure to copy it somewhere.
-After that in the UnseenServant directory, create a file called ".env" and add the line 'DISCORD_TOKEN=XXXXX', where XXXXX is the Token of your Bot.
+First, you got to set up an Application and a Bot in your Discord Developer Portal.
+Then, you reset your Bot Token.
+It will be reaveled only once so make sure to copy it somewhere.
+After that, in the UnseenServant directory, create a file called ".env" and add the line 'DISCORD_TOKEN=XXXXX' where XXXXX is the Token of your Bot.

-Finally, if you are on Windows run start.bat and you are good to go.
+Finally, if you are on Windows run 'start.bat' and you are good to go.
 The bot is running and will continue to do so, until you close the terminal/cmd or until someone types "!shutdown" in a text channel that the Bot can see.

-Or if you aren't using Windows, or you want to do in manually install the requirements, by opening navigating into the directory using your terminal/cmd and running the command 'pip install -r requirements.txt'.
+Or, if you aren't using Windows or you want to do in manually, install the requirements by opening your terminal/cmd in the project directory and running the command 'pip install -r requirements.txt'.
 Then you can start the bot with 'python bot.py'.

 ## Commands